-- Looking ahead 5, 10 or 20 years the long view - Looking across many different elements of what the City does - it's comprehensive - Looking to residents and business owners to understand the needs and desires of the City thought through and intentional
+- Looking ahead 5, 10 or 20 years Taking the long view. - Looking across many different elements of what the City does Planning is comprehensive. - Looking to residents and business owners to understand the needs and desires of the City Everything is thought through and intentional.